BonoboPLC/bonoboplc_wiki/ukgc/rts.md

 > **Implementation**
-A) We do not use full screen applications that obscure the clock
-B) We have nonetheless added the elapsed Time since login on the footer of the application
+A) A reality check is displayed to the player after each 60 minute period
+B) The player cannot perform any action until they have acknowledge the reality check
+C) The player can adjust the frequency of the reality check
+D) The player can log out
+E) The player can directly access Cashier History to view all recent transactions on their account

 ## RTS 14 - Responsible Design